mett29/Shor-s-Algorithm/README.md

 ## Disclaimer

-Since GitHub has some issues in rendering LaTeX notation, use the following links to visualize the notebooks:
+GitHub has sometimes some issues in rendering LaTeX notation.
+Hopefully, everything should be understandable, otherwise use the following link to visualize the notebook (note however that *nbviewer* does not show some images):
 - [Shor's algorithm](https://nbviewer.jupyter.org/github/mett29/Shor-s-Algorithm/blob/master/Shor.ipynb)

 ## Overview